open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/DiscoverHistory/README.rst.txt

   * `DiscoverHistory Tool <#discoverhistory-tool>`__

-    * `Build and run the DiscoverHistory tool <#build-and-run-the-discoverhistory-tool>`__
+    * `Build and Run the DiscoverHistory Tool <#build-and-run-the-discoverhistory-tool>`__

       * `Prerequisites <#prerequisites>`__
       * `Run the DiscoverHistory tool in the PROD mode <#run-the-discoverhistory-tool-in-the-prod-mode>`__
-      * `Run the DiscoverHistory tool in the DEV mode <#run-the-discoverhistory-tool-in-the-dev-mode>`__
+      * `Run the DiscoverHistory tool in the DEV Mode <#run-the-discoverhistory-tool-in-the-dev-mode>`__
-      * `Run the DiscoverHistory tool in the zmq_ipc mode <#run-the-discoverhistory-tool-in-the-zmq_ipc-mode>`__
+      * `Run the DiscoverHistory tool in the zmq_ipc Mode <#run-the-discoverhistory-tool-in-the-zmq_ipc-mode>`__

-    * `Sample select queries <#sample-select-queries>`__
+  * `Sample Select Queries <#sample-select-queries>`__
-    * `Multi-instance feature support for the Builder script with the DiscoverHistory tool <#multi-instance-feature-support-for-the-builder-script-with-the-discoverhistory-tool>`__
+  * `Multi-instance Feature Support for the Builder Script with the DiscoverHistory Tool <#multi-instance-feature-support-for-the-builder-script-with-the-discoverhistory-tool>`__

 DiscoverHistory Tool
 --------------------

 You can get history metadata and images from the InfluxDB and ImageStore containers using the DiscoverHistory tool.

-.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for file names, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights for Industrial (Open EII).
+This is due to the product name change of EII as Open EII.

-Build and run the DiscoverHistory tool
+Build and Run the DiscoverHistory Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section provides information for building and running DiscoverHistory tool in various modes such as the PROD mode and the DEV mode.
 To run the DiscoverHistory tool base images should be on the same node.
 Ensure that on the node where the DiscoverHistory tool is running, the ``ia_common`` and ``ia_eiibase`` base images are also available.
-For scenario, where OEI and DiscoverHistory tool are not running on the same node, then you must build the base images, ``ia_common`` and ``ia_eiibase``.
+For scenario, where Open EII and DiscoverHistory tool are not running on the same node, then you must build the base images, ``ia_common`` and ``ia_eiibase``.

 Prerequisites
 ~~~~~~~~~~~~~